MetOffice/simulation-systems/source/WorkingPractices/forking.rst

 Disable Github Actions in your fork
 -----------------------------------

-It is a good idea to disable github actions on your fork otherwise you will regularly get failures when updating your main branch, due to the failure to deploy documentation.
+It is a good idea to disable GitHub actions on your fork otherwise you will regularly get failures when updating your main branch, due to the failure to deploy documentation.
 Doing this will not prevent the CI running when you open a pull request.

-To disable, in your fork on github, navigate to Settings and then Actions/General.
+To disable, in your fork on GitHub, navigate to Settings and then Actions/General.
 There select the option to ``Disable actions`` and save.

 .. image:: images/gh_screenshots/disable_actions_light.png